Morningstar88/Homeless-Delivery/README.md

 ### Five: Take a video of the delivery.

-After the goods are delivered, we want to prove that
+After the goods are delivered, we want to prove that they arrived.
+We also want to show that this

 <br/><br/><br/>